gedbe02/Comp-Sci-396/README.md

 After running the experiment several times, the results were:
 <img width="500" src="https://user-images.githubusercontent.com/82680052/224903923-d25a4553-8e79-4cfb-aa76-5896301ce39a.png">
 <img width="500" src="https://user-images.githubusercontent.com/82680052/224903939-2570391e-425a-4042-bb73-877006c3a41b.png">
+NEED TO EDIT: As per the graphs, it seems that adding symmetry isn't worse or better than normal asymmetry.
+The lines are overlapping and no group seems to be significantly better than the next.

+DO MORE DATA ANALYSIS

 <h3> Conclusions </h3>
 [Conclusions, limtations, future researsh]
+...
+Since the synapse weights were not symmetrical, the symmetry of the body may not have been as helpful.
+Many symmetrical robots made ended up moving in ways that didn't utilize their symmetry due to their weight differences.
+<h4> Limitations </h4>
+While the symmetrical robots have symmetrical bodies, they do not have symmetrical brains.
+This means that each side of the body will act differently.
+Thus, it's possible that this issue cause the symmetrical robots to have similar results to the asymmetrical robots.
+Due to the limitations of the laptop used to run these simulations, robot bodies could only be so big and simulations so long.

+<h4> Future Research </h4>
+Future research on symmetrical bodies should try to make symmetrical brains along with them.
+The synapse weights would be randomly generated, but each symmetrical pair will share them.
+Additionally, every time a synapse weight is mutated, the same change would occurr for the other pair.